-An Initial Public Offering or IPO represents a company’s first foray into the world of publicly-traded stock.
-While an IPO can be highly anticipated by the company, prospective investors and the market, success isn’t always guaranteed.
+An initial public offering or IPO represents a company’s first foray into the world of publicly-traded stock.
+While an IPO can be highly anticipated by the company, prospective investors, and the market, success isn’t always guaranteed.

 In some cases, an IPO flops altogether which can raise questions about the company’s long-term viability.
-While a failed IPO isn’t a guarantee that a company won’t succeed, it can make establishing firm footing in the marketplace more challenging.
+While a failed IPO isn’t a guarantee that a company won’t succeed, it can make establishing a firm footing in the marketplace more challenging.

 What Does It Mean When an IPO Fails?